Skip to main content

 Note: University regulations apply to all students at Laurier.
 If there is any discrepancy between the program or progression requirements outlined on this page and those in the university's academic calendars, the academic calendars are the official sources of information.
 The information below is from the latest calendar, and you may be following progression requirements from an earlier calendar.
 Students are responsible for checking the appropriate calendar.
 Contact your program coordinator should you notice any discrepancies.

-PHd in Mathematics students, see Mathematical and Statistical Modelling Program Requirements.
+For the PhD in Mathematics, see Mathematical and Statistical Modelling Program Requirements.

-Graduate studies at Wilfrid Laurier University are administered under the regulations of the Faculty of Graduate and Postdoctoral Studies as described in the current graduate academic calendar.
-The information here is supplemental.
+Graduate studies at Wilfrid Laurier University are administered under the regulations of the Faculty of Graduate and Postdoctoral Studies as described in the current Graduate Academic Calendar.
+The information here is supplemental and a reflection of the academic calendar.

 The Master of Science in Mathematics offers students a unique blend of pure and applied mathematics.
 Students learn and gain research experience in mathematics from both theoretical and practical points of view.
 The core subject matter includes: